ISISComputingGroup/ibex_developers_manual/RetrospectiveNotes.md

    * We should investigate ways to speed up the build.
 Consider as a topic for stand-down day.

 1. Identify Motion Control Tickets
-   * create a motion control label in GitHub to allow the Motion Control group to easily identify tickets of interest to them.
+   * create a motion control label in GitHub to allow the Motion Control group to easily identify tickets of interest to them - DO to action

 1. Shadow Instrument Scientists
    * Individual members should shadow instrument scientists for  time-to-time - to watch them using IBEX and to learn how it could be improved, to better support the things they need to do.